voxcape/nestjs-notifications/README.md

 ## Working with queues

-If a queue adapter is registered and the notification implements `ShouldQueue`, `NotificationManager` enqueues the job automatically.
+If a queue adapter is registered and `shouldQueue()` returns true, `NotificationManager` enqueues the job automatically.

+When a queued job fails, the manager reschedules it using the notification's `retryLimit`, `delaySeconds`, `shouldRetry`, and `backoff` hooks.
+Failures are enqueued with an incremented attempt counter and the computed delay so adapters like `RedisQueueAdapter` can delay the next attempt.

 There are two ways to run the worker that processes queued jobs: